iljaRa/styfi-project/README.md

+Style Finder app (StyFi)
-# Full backend solution for an app that matches a potential T-Shirt from an input image to the images in a toy-database (images and information scraped from hm.com)
+Full backend solution for an app that matches a potential T-Shirt from an input image to the images in a toy-database (images and information scraped from hm.com)

+## Installation
-## Installation of Computer Vision tools, MySQL and JAVA based server on an empty machine, e.g. EC2 by AWS.
+This installation concerns the Computer Vision tools, MySQL and JAVA based server on a remote machine, e.g. EC2 by AWS

 The following instructions assume that you are deploying the app on a new (virtual) Ubuntu 16.04 machine.